Pros and Cons of Living in Bahamas

 What do expats in Bahamas appreciate most about the local culture?

 "Friendliness of the people in my office - I am the only expat.
 Ability to be happy despite not having much.
-Their religious faith is strong," said one expat in Nassau.
+Their religious faith is strong," said a person living in Nassau.

 What do expats find most challenging?

-"Lack of professionalism, laid back attitude in industries that should move swiftly, prices, customs duties, lack of activities for children," remarked one expat in Nassau.
+"Lack of professionalism, laid back attitude in industries that should move swiftly, prices, customs duties, lack of activities for children," said one expat in Nassau.

 About the Author